BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 At that time *algorism* meant "the specific step-by-step method of performing written elementary arithmetic".
 The name was Latinized to *algorismi* and later translated into middle high German as *Algorismus*.
 In more recent times, the word was linked with the Greek term *arithmetic*, thus giving rise to the term *algorithm*.

 For an extended period, the term *algorithm* was primarily associated with a combination of arithmetic operations, including addition, subtraction, multiplication, and division.
 Around 1950, the term began to reference Euclid's celebrated algorithm for determining the greatest common divisor.
 Consequently, the concept of an algorithm as a combination of purely arithmetic operations started to fade.
 Instead, algorithms started to incorporate combinatorial operations and control structures.
-At the same time the development of scientific computation and early high level programming languages, such as Algol58 and its derivatives (short for ALGOrithmic Language) took palce.
+At the same time, the development of scientific computation and early high level programming languages, such as Algol58 and its derivatives (short for ALGOrithmic Language) took palce.
 From that time on, an *algorithm* was understood to be a set of defined steps that if followed in the correct order will computationally process input (instructions and/or data) to produce a desired outcome {cite}`miyazaki:2012`.

 The efficiency of an algorithm can be enhanced by either refining the logic component or by improving the control over its use, including altering data structures (input) to improve efficiency.